gregovilardo/eyers/README.md

 - Your note
 - Timestamps

+## TODO

+- [ ] Translations capabilities
+- [ ] Different highlight colors for diferent categories
+- [ ] LaTEX rendering while taking annotations
+- [ ] Copy LaTEX from pdf
+- [ ] Add more vim navigation (like Ctrl-o/Ctrl-i, marks, etc)
+- [ ] Identify words when they are separate by hyphens
+- [ ] Search text in the pdf (!important)
+- [ ] Grammar correction on annotations
+- [ ] Search definitions inside the popover of definitions

 ## Known Issues

 - The cursor can occasionally get stuck when scrolling down in Visual mode.
 Go to Normal mode, go down and re-enter Visual mode if this happens.
 - Text order may be incorrect in PDFs with complex layouts.
 - Zoom is to slow.
 - In visual mode when zoomed the display dosn't update to the sides.
+- If annotation panel gets unfocused then Esc dosn't work to leave the panel.
+- In certain pdfs, the text selected gets weird spacing.
+- In certain pdfs, selecting crosspage text removes all spacing (!important).